ggfincke/loom/docs/instructions.md

 - Ensure files have proper extensions (.docx, .txt)
 - Use absolute paths if relative paths fail

+**Display/theme issues:**
+- Try `loom config themes` to select a different theme
+- Verify your terminal supports color output
+- Use `loom --help-raw` for basic Typer help if enhanced help fails

 **OpenAI API errors:**
 - Verify your API key is set correctly
 - Check your OpenAI account has credits